 When will AP/IB/AICE/transfer credits be available in Student Central?

 All of of these academic statistics are located in the legacy system until the November release.
 Currently, an interface does exist between the legacy and Student Central systems; however, the interface often produces errors that must be manually revised.
 It is important that you use the legacy system until November.

-What is happening to Blackboard?
+What is happening to Canvas?

 What is happening to Student Locator?

 Student Locator is being replaced by Advisor Center's view data.
 Don't worry, though; it will still be around until Fall 2013.